Xylophone

 This instrument was made for durability and flexibility, and therefore is perfectly suitable for pre-school activities where it can also be used as a stool.
 It is almost indestructible due to its construction and the materials used (beech wood)

-The sound stool is available in two sizes: a smaller and a bigger one with 4 tones each.
+The sound stool is available in two sizes: a smaller and a larger one with 4 tones each.
 That’s why it is mostly offered in sets.
 Each single note is tuneable with a specially designed system, so one set offers the range of a full chromatic scale.

 The sound wood is Padouk which is loved for its fulness of overtones.
 When the sound stool is played with Marimba sticks, its sound is almost identical to that of a professional Marimba.
 Of course, other strikers can be used as well.